The great European telecoms M&A scramble is losing momentum

 "The players that are mobile only or fixed only will have difficulties if they want to remain competitive in Europe," Orange CEO Richard said at the annual Mobile World Congress in Barcelona.
 "We're having this kind of discussion about consolidation in Europe because we're having a convergence issue."

-That desire to broaden the appeal to customers wanting a single operator for multiple services was highlighted by the announcement last week of a tie-up between mobile telecoms network operator Vodafone (VOD.L) and cable company Liberty Global (LBTYA.O).
+That desire to broaden the appeal to customers wanting a single operator for multiple services was highlighted by the announcement last week of a tie-up between mobile telecoms network operator Vodafone and cable company Liberty Global.
 The two companies are looking to combine their Dutch operations to create a stronger package of TV, broadband Internet and mobile.

-Similarly, Britain's BT Group (BT.L) bought EE from Orange and Deutsche Telekom (DTEGn.DE) for 12.5 billion pounds ($17.4 billion) to create a single integrated network offering a combination of telecoms and TV services.
+Similarly, Britain's BT Group bought EE from Orange and Deutsche Telekom for 12.5 billion pounds ($17.4 billion) to create a single integrated network offering a combination of telecoms and TV services.

 TWITCHY WATCHDOGS